Mufaddal5253110/kivy_to_apk/README.md

 Hello friends,
   I have made Pong Game in Kivy and I have search to conversion to apk but it take me up to 3 days to figure out how to convert it into apk.
-  Because some there are different method of conversion available.
+  Because there are different method of conversion available.
 I have tried all methods separately and in each method there are some errors comes for me.
-  I am telling that all methods are wrong for some people it might work.
-But I have seen in each method most people facing some problem.
+  I am not telling that all methods are wrong for some people it might work.
+But I have seen in each method some people are facing some problem.

   Now I Have concluded a method best of over the other methods.
 I think it will work for all kivy files.